dewynl/msc-ai-capstone-project/README.md

 ---

 *This project represents original research contributing to the field of AI in education, specifically addressing the challenge of generating pedagogically sound educational content through domain-specific AI architectures.*

+**Branch Protection**: This repository uses protected main branch.
+All changes must be made via pull requests from feature branches.